Ring of Honor Wrestling: Original run (2009–2011)

+Sinclair series (2011–2022)

 On May 21, 2011, the Sinclair Broadcast Group announced that they had purchased ROH, with Cary Silkin remaining with the company in an executive role.
 Ring of Honor Wrestling began airing in September 2011 over Sinclair stations, mainly in weekend primetime on their CW and MyNetworkTV stations.

 On September 9, 2014, ROH announced that Ring of Honor Wrestling would begin being syndicated to stations in non-Sinclair markets, with Gannett Company-owned WATL in Atlanta becoming the first non-Sinclair station to air Ring of Honor Wrestling on September 13, 2014.

 On May 27, 2015, ROH announced a 26-week television deal with Destination America, beginning on June 3.
 The program originally aired twice on Wednesdays; first at 8pm and then a replay at 11pm.
 However, after struggling to gain viewers, Ring of Honor Wrestling lost their primetime slot in late July and was reduced to a single airing at 11pm.
 The final episode on Destination America aired on November 25, 2015.

 On December 2, 2015, Ring of Honor Wrestling debuted on the Sinclair-owned Comet.

 On July 9, 2017, Ring of Honor Wrestling was moved to Charge!.
 It was also announced that the show would also be streamed through FITE TV, a mobile app that allows streaming through Wi-Fi to a smart TV or a set-top box such as Roku or Chromecast.

 Following Sinclair's purchase of the Fox Sports Networks (which were divested by The Walt Disney Company following its acquisition of key assets from 21st Century Fox), Ring of Honor Wrestling began airing on the newly acquired RSN's in November 2019.
 This brought ROH TV availability in several large markets where Sinclair lacked an over-the-air station.

+The show's final episode on Sinclair stations aired on the weekend of April 15, 2022.